 They feature Alnico magnets.
 Moreover, each of these pickups can go into a single-coil sound mode.
 Simply put, you have a versatile unit that can perform anywhere.

 There are no doubts that the combination of pickups will not disappoint.
 This combo has been used for years in this industry, so it will not let you down.
 The neck carries the SpeedTaper quality standards.
 It is extremely fast and allows all kinds of chords and textures.
 Play with it for a bit and your solos will impress the audience.

 As for the LockTone Tune-o-maticc bridge, it allows pushing notes to a new level.

 Body Style and Design

-Epiphone’s fixed bridge guitar comes with the classic Les Paul body style.
+Epiphone’s best fixed bridge guitar for metal comes with the classic Les Paul body style.
 You just cannot go wrong with it.
-Musicians from all over the world (and not just metal players) have adopted it right away due to its curves, design and appearance.
+Musicians from all over the world (and not just metal players) have adopted it right away due to its curves, design, and appearance.
 Plus, it is extremely comfortable.

 The maple top and the heritage cherry burst appearance will turn some heads.
 It is worth noting that the guitar comes with a case as well.

 - Comes with a case.

 - Features a great pickup combination.